domenix/inels-influxdb/README.md

 You can see the logs of the container by using `docker-compose logs --follow`.
 It will watch the logs of all services defined in the docker-compose.yml file present in the current directory.
 Use `docker-compose logs --follow inels-influxdb` in order to follow one specific service or execute `docker logs inels-influxdb` in any directory of your system.

-If for any reason you want to see inside of the containers, you can jump into them by executing `docker exec -it <container_name> sh`.
+If you want to see inside of the containers, you can jump into them by executing `docker exec -it <container_name> sh`.

 Todo